-That’s why we ask all prospective members to attend an online New Member Orientation followed by an in-person Facility & Safety Tour.
-Both of these orientation events are free, required, and offered on a regular basis.
+That’s why we ask all prospective members to attend a New Member Orientation and Facility Tour.
+This event is mandatory and offered on a regular basis.
 Detailed steps to becoming a member are outlined below.
 Please contact our membership team if you have any questions we haven’t covered in our FAQs.

 Neon is a cloud-based system that we use to manage memberships, classes and lots more.
 If you haven’t already created a Neon account, get started here.

 Not sure if you already have a Neon account?
 Click here to retrieve your username/password.

 Starting on December 11th 2021, these session are moving back to in-person at Asmbly.
 During these sessions, we give some background on Asmbly – things like shop etiquette, communication channels, how to schedule general shop time as well as time on specific machines, etc. – followed by a tour around the entire makerspace with a focus on the nuts and bolts of using the space – where to park, where to take trash, location of first aid kits, fire extinguishers, etc.

 New Member Orientation sessions will happen once a week and occasionally more frequently as needed.
 A complete schedule of New Member Orientation sessions is available on our Classes page under the “Orientation” category.

 These are the next steps after attending a New Member Orientation:

 NOTE: Please use the same email address for your Neon account, signing waivers, joining Discourse and Skedda.
 We synchronize these various platforms using your email address, and using different email addresses could result in a delay to your membership and access.